ddc-java-10/android-project-proposal-christie274/docs/index.md

 ## Summary

-_My Fun Run_ is a simple Android app that allows users to track their runs (or walks) with fun and engaging race modes.
+_My Fun Run_ is an Android virutal themed race app.
+Allowing the user to track and save their routes while utilizing themed race mode options to simulate real life theme runs.
+This ultra-immersive running game will get any user motivated to get running and achieve their goals.

 ## Intended users

 * Race Enthusists

-    > As a race enthusists who trains long hours, I want to be able to track my runs so that I can see my progress as I train for each marathon.
+    > As a race enthusists who trains long hours, I want to be able to track my runs so that I can see my progress while training for marathons.

 * New Runners.